Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

 You can use the remove command to remove a value from a list.
-The remove command takes a list and a number specifying the position, or the index, of of the value you want to remove.
+The remove command takes a list and a number specifying the position, or the index, of the value you want to remove.

 For example, running: